riskable/void_switch/README.md

 ![OpenSCAD Customizer](/assets/images/riskeyboard_70_top_removal.gif)

 This is my Riskeyboard 70.
 Since Void Switches are entirely contactless I made the case so that the entire top plate could be easily removed (it's magnetically attached with the same 4x2mm magnets used in the switches/stabs).
 It makes it *super* easy to clean: Just take the top plate to your kitchen sink and give it a good scrub with soap and water!

+## What keycaps to use with Void Switches

+Void Switches (currently) use Cherry MX-compatible cross (+) stems so you can use any Cherry-MX compatible keycaps.
+Having said that, it is highly recommended that you 3D print your own keycaps for Void Switches!
+Try making your own with my [Keycap Playground](https://github.com/riskable/keycap_playground).
+3D printed keycaps are superior to injection moulded keycaps in many ways:

+ * PETG keycaps _feel_ fantastic!
+They also have a very deep sound profile.
+PETG is also a fantastic light pipe (that's what it was invented for!) which means multi-material prints with clear legends have the best clarity/brightness.
+If you "just use white" PETG you can get very crisp, clear legends and the keycap will light up the same color as your LEDs.
+ * PLA keycaps can be made using all sorts of interesting and amazing filaments (_they can have sparkles!_).
+They have a sound profile similar to PBT keycaps (high pitch).
+ * TPU keycaps are very easy on your fingers and very quiet.
+Any 92A or harder TPU can be used for keycaps without any special modifications (yes, the stems will still work fine and won't be "floppy" or whatever).

+**NOTE:** Void Switches currently only support the Cherry MX-style cross (+) but support for other stem types can be added (places in the code were carved out for this).
+If someone wants to add support for other types feel free to submit a PR.
+It might be a better idea to make a stem/slider that simlply accepts a "topper" that lets you attach/support an adapter that lets you put whatever stem type you want on there.